 Skradinski buk, one of the best known Croatian natural wonders, is the longest and one of the most beautiful waterfalls on the Krka River.
 Waterfall at Skradinski buk is forming lakes, islands and travertine barriers (travertine are the fundamental phenomenon of the Krka National Park when deposited limestone creates the beauty of waterfalls and constantly changing them).
 You will enjoy in all of its beauty as you watch the water falling over 17 steps distributed along 800 meters.

-As we arrive at Skradinski buk our guide will educate you and point out all the different trails and paths you can take to explore as much of this amazing locality as you wish and give you enough free time to explore and swim in the clear refreshing water of the Krka river.
+As we arrive at Skradinski buk our guide will educate you and point out all the different trails and paths you can take to explore as much of this amazing locality as you wish and give you enough free time to explore the Park.

 What to Do and See in Skradinski Buk